-How to celebrate
+How to take part

-Create your own version of cranberry sauce – explore different recipes, identify their differences and think about how to improve them.
-Come up with a name for a new dish, invite friends to a tasting.
-National Cranberry Relish Day is the perfect time to go harvesting!
+National Cranberry Relish Day is the perfect time to explore and create your own version of cranberry sauce.
+Try out different recipes, identify their differences, and think about how to improve them.
+Come up with a name for your unique version and invite friends over for a tasting.
+You can also go harvesting cranberries!

-When is National Cranberry Relish Day Celebrated in 2022
+When is National Cranberry Relish Day Celebrated in 2023?

 National Cranberry Relish Day is devoted to celebrating cheerfulness and fun.
 It happens annually on November the 22nd.